• Get Inspired

 Elsewhere in Europe, They Chose to Read

 Vienna has quietly renovated hundreds of thousands of homes, many still occupied during works, preserving neighbourhoods and affordability alike.
-In Paris and Bordeaux, architects like Lacaton & Vassal have added space and dignity to social housing blocks without evicting a single resident or demolishing a wall.
+In Paris and Bordeaux, architects like Lacaton & Vassal have added space to social housing blocks without evicting a single resident or demolishing a wall.

 In Brussels, office towers have been turned into housing with breathtaking speed and minimal carbon cost.